-Myakka River State Park.
-One of Florida’s oldest and largest state parks, Myakka River has two campgrounds with 76 sites.
-Each site has electric, water, a fire ring and a picnic table.
-(Dump station available).
+Myakka River State Park is one of Florida’s oldest and largest state parks and features three campgrounds with 90 sites.
+Each site has electric, water, a fire ring and a picnic table with a shared dump station.
 The park is paradise for cyclists and paddlers.
-There are 7 miles of paved park roads and backcountry dirt roads that wind through backwoods habitats.
-Canoe or kayak on a large lake or down the wild and scenice Myakka River.
-Reservations accepted by phone, 800-326-3521, or online through ReserveAmerica.
-Read more in this Florida Rambler article: Myakka River State Park
+There are seven miles of paved park roads and back-country dirt roads that wind through a variety of habitats.
+Canoe or kayak on a large lake or down the wild and scenic Myakka River.

 The Horse & Chaise Inn.
 Quaint bed and breakfast in historic Venice neighborhood.
-This 1926 Mediterranean-revival inn’s nine rooms and suites run $159 to $179 in peak season 317 Ponce de Leon, Venice.
+This 1926 Mediterranean-revival inn features nine rooms and suites.
+317 Ponce de Leon, Venice.
 For more information, call 941-488-2702.

 There are many motels, B&Bs and inns in the Venice, Osprey and Sarasota areas convenient to Historic Spanish Point.
 You can browse these lodgings and book a room on Hotels.com.